 WooCommerce Shipping is a feature that allows you to control shipping options, where you can set different shipping rates for different shipping locations, and set fixed shipping rates for similar types of products.

-In general, WooCommerce Shipping consist of three terms: Shipping Zone, Shipping Class, and Shipping Methods.
+In general, WooCommerce Shipping consists of three terms:

 Now, under every shipping zone, you can choose ‘Shipping Methods’.
-Shipping methods allow you to set types of shipping costs to your classes.
+Shipping methods allow you to set types of shipping costs to the shipping classes you create.

 Let’s say you set a $5 Flat Rate for any orders under the zone ‘West USA‘.